quanyang/quanyang.github.io/_posts/blog/2016-06-21-x-ctf-finals-2016-john-sick-web-20.md

 X-CTF is a capture the flag competition in Singapore organized by NUS Greyhats.
 The on-site finals took place on Saturday, 18 June 2016.
 This is another one of the web challenge I wrote for the finals.
 All of the web challenges I wrote are done with the same front-end UI to make things simpler.

-I should have picked better names for the challenges, now they're just confusing :P.

 # JohnSick
 >**Points:** 20
 **Category:** Web